aljoscharei/RPG/GM_FlohFelixAljoscha/export_202112310001 Abenteuer-Gestalten MOC/202104290619 Todd Into the Wild.md

 ![[Hex Exploration.jpg]]
 ## Example.
 This example assumes no encounters that result in combat.
 A party starts out exploring a hex that is mostly forest.
-They explore four subhexes (two full subhexes and four half subhexes) the first day, another four subhexes (three full subhexes and two half subhexes) the second day and another four subhexes (four full subhexes) the third day.
-At this point they decide to establish a base camp (in subhex 0405), so their explorations thereafter are reduced in scope by one subhex per day since they need to return to base camp at the end of each day.
-In day four they explore three subhexes (two full subhexes and two half subhexes).
-The terrain then opens up into grasslands, and they are able to explore seven subhexes on day five, leaving two full subhexes and two half subhexes for day six.
+They explore four subhexes (tw- full subhexes and four half subhexes) the first day, another four subhexes (three full subhexes and tw- half subhexes) the second day and another four subhexes (four full subhexes) the third day.
+At this point they decide to establish a base camp (in subhex 0405), s- their explorations thereafter are reduced in scope by one subhex per day since they need to return to base camp at the end of each day.
+In day four they explore three subhexes (tw- full subhexes and tw- half subhexes).
+The terrain then opens up into grasslands, and they are able to explore seven subhexes on day five, leaving tw- full subhexes and tw- half subhexes for day six.
 The party finishes exploring the hex with five hours left in the day.

 ## Getting Lost While Exploring a Hex

 There still exists a chance to get lost while exploring within a hex, but it is treated differently than getting lost while traveling overland.
 The assumption is that when a hex is being explored the adventurers are moving at a slower pace, paying close attention to landmarks, notable features, and surveying as they go.

-The chances of getting lost while exploring within a hex are half what they are when traveling overland, rounding down.
-Do not apply modifiers for forced marching or traveling at night, as neither of these can be done during exploration.
+The chances of getting lost while exploring within a hex are half what they are when traveling overland, rounding down. do not apply modifiers for forced marching or traveling at night, as neither of these can be done during exploration.
 If the adventurers are being pursued and attempting to evade a foe treat it as normal movement, not exploration.

-If the result indicates the adventurers do get lost, this manifests in one of two ways: getting lost, and getting delayed.
+If the result indicates the adventurers do get lost, this manifests in one of tw- ways: getting lost, and getting delayed.
 Actually getting lost while exploring within a hex only occurs on a roll of natural 1.
 If this occurs roll 1d6 and reference the diagram below to determine which direction they travel in.

 ![[Hex Getting Lost.jpg]]